publishpress/PublishPress-Permissions/readme.txt

 == Description ==

-[PressPermit](https://publishpress.com/presspermit/) is an advanced content permissions system, now part of the [PublishPress](https://publishpress.com/) family of professional publishing tools.
+[PublishPress Permissions](https://publishpress.com/presspermit/) is an advanced content permissions system, now part of the [PublishPress](https://publishpress.com/) family of professional publishing tools.

-**Important Note for current Pro users:** Download PressPermitPro from publishpress.com before upgrading to this version.
-PressPermit Pro is now a separate plugin which replaces both Press Permit Core and all PP extension plugins.
+**Important Note for current Press Permit Core + PP extension users:** Download PublishPress Permissions Pro from publishpress.com before upgrading to this version.
+PublishPress Permissions Pro is now a separate plugin which replaces both Press Permit Core and all PP extension plugins.
 [Contact us](https://publishpress.com/contact/?pp_topic=presspermit-migration) for assistance in migrating your account.

 Core Features included in this plugin: